-In this guide, I have included useful information on how to get to Box Forest Circuit in Lamington National Park, the best time to visit and what to expect on the Box Forest Circuit hike.
+In this guide, I have included useful information on how to get to Lamington National Park, the best time to visit, and what to expect on the Box Forest Circuit hike.

 HOW TO GET TO BOX FOREST CIRCUIT

-There is no public transport to access Lamington National Park so you will need to have your own vehicle to make the drive up to Box Forest Circuit in Lamington National Park.
+There is no public transport to access Lamington National Park so you will need to have your own vehicle to visit.

 The road leading out to Lamington National Park is unbelievably scenic with a few lookout points along the way that are clearly signposted and worthy of stopping at to take a quick photo.